 Caribou Meat

-Rough-Processing Your Meat Back at the Hangar
+Rough-Processing Your Meat

-We have limited space to store meat in Kotzebue, however, once you harvest an animal and have it field processed and back to your pick-up location, you should send us an inReach message.
+We have VERY limited space to store meat however, once you harvest an animal and have it field processed and back to your pick-up location, you should send us an inReach message.
 We may may be able to pick up your animal prior to your fly-out date.
 However, you should plan for meat to stay in the field with you for the entire time.

-When you get back into town, you are responsible for butchering the meat yourself.
-Kotzebue DOES NOT have meat processing facilities to accommodate hunters.
 There is a small area at the hangar where you will be able to rough-process your meat for transport back home, and the local Hotel in Kotzebue we recommend has a walk-in freezer for hunters to freeze their meat prior to departure back home.

 Here’s a good video on butchering wild game by MeatEater: